jessfraz/blog/content/post/dogfooding-docker-to-test-docker.md

 the meme.
 Puhlease.

 Many of you are familiar with the fact I work on the Docker core team.
-Which consists of fixinng bugs, doing releases, reviewing PRs, hanging out on IRC, mailing lists etc etc etc. But what you may not know is that in addition to all these things I also manage our testing infrastructure.
+Which consists of fixing bugs, doing releases, reviewing PRs, hanging out on IRC, mailing lists etc etc etc. But what you may not know is that in addition to all these things I also manage our testing infrastructure.
 Now really this in itself could be a fulltime job.
 However it is not _my_ fulltime job, nor would